SamuelHuet/simple_navigation_goals/README.md

 ## Installation

-Simply clone this repository on your computer :
+Simply clone this repository on your computer and catkin_make:
 ```
 $ cd ~/catkin_ws/src
 $ git clone https://github.com/SamuelHuet/simple_navigation_goals.git
+$ cd ..
+$ catkin_make
 ```

 ## How To